Skip to main content

 -o, --out-file string ► Out file, supports a ".gz" suffix ("-" for stdout). (default "-")

---seed-max-dist int ► Max distance between seeds in seed chaining.
-It should be <=
+--seed-max-dist int ► Minimum distance between seeds in seed chaining.
+It should be

---seed-max-gap int ► Max gap in seed chaining. (default 200)
+--seed-max-gap int ► Minimum gap in seed chaining. (default 200)

--p, --seed-min-prefix int ► Minimum (prefix) length of matched seeds. (default 15)
+-p, --seed-min-prefix int ► Minimum (prefix/suffix) length of matched seeds (anchors).

-pair of seeds matched. (default 17)
+there's only one pair of seeds matched. (default 17)

 -n, --top-n-genomes int ► Keep top N genome matches for a query (0 for all) in chaining